emmonmoses/Angular-Website/README.md

 # Angular 2-Website

-This is a [Company Website](https://appliedline.com/), we developed using Angular 2, CSS 3 and Html 5
+This is a [Company Website](https://appliedline.com/), I developed using Angular 2, CSS 3 and Html 5

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.8.0.